-Santa Clara County is located south of San Francisco, and had a population of 1,781,642 as of the 2010 census.
+Santa Clara County is located south of San Francisco, and has a population of about 1,928,000.
 The county seat and largest city is San Jose, the 10th most populous city in the United States.
-Other communities of note include Campbell.
+Other communities of note within the county include Milpitas and Campbell.
 The county has long-running, documented problems with commercial sex and human trafficking.
 Among the efforts to address those problems are the use of tactics focusing on arresting sex buyers.

 In October 2016, an undercover sting spearheaded by the Santa Clara County Sheriff’s Office aimed to curb sexual exploitation within the South Bay’s underground sex trade.
 Through the first two days of the operation, the Santa Clara County Human Trafficking Task Force detained or questioned 20 prostitutes and customers in the joint effort that also involved the FBI, Department of Homeland Security, county juvenile detention, and local victim-advocacy groups.
 They arrested one man they suspect was pimping a 16-year-old girl.
 The enforcement action was part of a wider net of similar operations conducted across the country as part of the FBI-sponsored National Slavery and Human Trafficking Prevention Month.
 Santa Clara County had identified at least 150 cases of human trafficking in the prior year, at least 70 percent of which had been victims of sexual assault.
 In February 2017, the task force arrested or cited 30 alleged clients of prostitutes in operations in the weeks preceding the Super Bowl.